 Now you’re in the dusting mood, don’t leave out any screens in the house either, especially the television.
 These are the most sensitive surfaces, which is why it’s essential to use a high-quality microfiber cloth, slightly damp and with no cleaning agents.
 Wipe the dust down, but don’t wait for the moisture left by the damp cloth to dry on its own.
 You need to immediately grab a dry microfiber cloth and wipe it dry.
 This will prevent you from being left with ugly streaks on the black surface.

 Finally, the trickiest dusting task, a favorite activity of true black-belt dusting masters: book dusting!
 First, take all the books off the shelves and take them outside: this is a vital step.
 Forget damp cloths, you’ll need a completely dry microfiber cloth for this job.
 Wipe the accumulated dust off the edges of the books with small, sharp sweeping movements to ensure the cloth doesn’t get caught between the pages.
-If you do a good job, the amount of dust in the air will be clear proof that your work was not in vain.
+If you do a good job, the amount of dust in the air will be clear proof that your work was not useless.